graphdoc-plugins/graphdoc-plugins.github.io/docs/graphdoc-plugin-schema.md

 {
   "graphdoc-plugin-schema": {
     "documentTitle": "Description",
-    "extractDescription": true,
     "enableAssets": true
   }
 }
 ```

 * `documentTitle`: title of the document section.
-* `extractDescription`: if set to `false`, then description of the type will be inside the "code block".
-  * Extracted description is render in a `div` with `class="x-desc"`.
 * `enableAssets`: if set to `false`, then it will disable all the assets provided by the plugin, i.e. script and css files will not be included.

 The following shows where the `documentTitle` and the "code block" are located, using the example documentation created by [`graphdoc`](https://www.npmjs.com/package/@2fd/graphdoc), [Pokemon GraphQL HTML Documentation](https://2fd.github.io/graphdoc/pokemon/pokemonattack.doc.html), using [Pokemon GraphQL schema](https://github.com/lucasbento/graphql-pokemon):